Grande Jatte I

 Object number2017.1

-Copyright© Murray Reich.
+Copyright© Estate of Murray Reich.

 The images and text contained on this page are owned by Telfair Museums or used by the Museum with permission from the owners.
-Unauthorized reproduction, transmission or display of these materials is prohibited with the exception of items deemed “fair use” as defined by U.S. and international copyright laws.Label TextMurray Reich was an American artist born in New York City in 1932.
-He was also a Professor Emeritus of Painting at Bard College in New York, where he taught for more than 25 years.
-For Reich, a canvas is “a problem waiting to be solved.”
-Reich likened artmaking to that of exploring and investigating, and as a painter he was constantly questioning.
-Over his career, Reich was interested in optical color mixing and illusionistic space versus mere surface, and how each individual’s perception affects this balance.
+Unauthorized reproduction, transmission or display of these materials is prohibited with the exception of items deemed “fair use” as defined by U.S. and international copyright laws.Label TextNew York-based artist Murray Reich likened artmaking to that of exploring and investigating, and as a painter he considered a canvas “a problem waiting to be solved.”
+Over his career, Reich explored optical color mixing and illusionistic space versus the surface, and how everyone’s own perception affects this balance.

 Subject MatterÎle de la Grande Jatte (Island of La Grande Jatte), Seine River, Paris, France